Syracuse Home Inspection Professionals

-We use our experience to provide you the facts of the home so that you:
+We will provide you the facts of the home so that you:

-- Don’t run into any suprises with the home
+- Don’t run into any surprises with the home

 - Better understand the maintenance needs of the home

-- Have confidence to negotiate a better purchase price
+- Have confidence to negotiate a better deal

 What does that mean for you?

-- We are your expert counsel.
+- We are your counsel.
 We work for you and only you.
-It’s in our best interest to help you and make sure your home is safe
+It’s in our best interest to make sure your potential home is safe

 - We give you the information that will help you to move forward, negotiate further, or walk away from the home

 - We will explain our findings in clear, easy to understand ways so that you are presented with actionable items.
-Our reports will include photos and illustrations to clarify complex topics.
+Our reports will include photos and illustrations to simplify complex topics.

 We are insured, licensed by New York State and hold certifications from InterNACHI.
-We aren’t looking to take shortcuts, in fact we carefully abide by the home inspector code of ethics to provide you with a professional experience.
+We carefully abide by the home inspector code of ethics to provide you with a professional experience.

-After your inspection is completed we will walk with you around the property and point out areas of concern in advance of the written report.
+After your inspection is complete we will verbally point out areas of concern in advance of the written report.
 After the inspection we promise you that we:

 - Provide quick turnaround – emailing you the finalized inspection report within one day of the inspection

-- Post-Inspection Support – We will make available to you several tools to aid your home buying/ownership process.
+- We will provide you additional tools to aid your home buying/ownership process.